 - Measure the size of the extract pipework.
 The condensate trap must be the same diameter.

 - Check the headroom — have you got enough space to work?

 Pro Tip: Now is a good time to top up your loft insulation if you haven’t already.
 Doing so could avoid the need to insulate the condensate pipe and trap.

 Step 2: Remove a Section of the Pipe

 Mark the vent pipe no more than 80mm above the insulation.
 I like using masking tape to mark this line because it provides a neat line around the pipe.
 Use your hacksaw to cut the pipe around the marked line.

-Note: You may have to make two cuts (one above and one below the masking tape) if there is no flexible pipe.
+Note: If there is no flexible pipe, you may have to make two cuts (one above and one below the masking tape).
 The second cut is required because the trap adds 25mm (see step 3) to the overall length of the pipework.

 Step 3: Fit the Condensation Trap